MaddieM4/EJTP-lib-python/README.md

 ==============

-The latest stable version (and the first community-developed stable version yet available) is [Version 0.9.6]( https://github.com/campadrenalin/EJTP-lib-python/tree/stable-0.9.x), which is a small update bringing the ejtp-identity utility.
+The latest stable version (and the first community-developed stable version yet available) is [Version 0.9.7]( https://github.com/campadrenalin/EJTP-lib-python/tree/stable-0.9.x), which has a feature list [here](https://github.com/campadrenalin/EJTP-lib-python/issues/145).
+You can see a history of releases [here](https://github.com/campadrenalin/EJTP-lib-python/wiki/Releases).

 Installation